Skip to main content

 • Reference the Design System by name in your prompt (e.g., “Use the Blog Article Patterns”)

-Selecting only the needed patterns helps focus the AI agent and produces better results than loading all available patterns.
+Selecting only the needed patterns (or a targeted Collection) helps focus the AI agent and produces better results than loading all available patterns.

 Maintaining Your Design System